nicolvisser/dp-wfst/README.md

 Follow this [guide](https://k2-fsa.github.io/k2/installation/from_wheels.html) to install PyTorch and k2 with CUDA support.

-You might need to install the CUDA toolkit.
+You might need to install the CUDA toolkit first if you run into issues:
 ```sh
 sudo apt update
 sudo apt-get install nvidia-cuda-toolkit